-Inventory consists primarily of raw materials, which are recorded at the lower of cost or market, using the average-cost method, which approximates first-in, first-out, or FIFO, cost.
-We periodically review our inventory for slow-moving, damaged and discontinued items and provide reserves to reduce such items identified to their recoverable amounts.
-Our inventory allowance for obsolescence was \$0.1 million as of December 31, 2012 and 2011, respectively.
+Inventory consists primarily of raw materials, which are recorded at the lower of cost or market, using the average- cost method, which approximates first-in, first-out, or FIFO, cost.
+We periodically review our inventory for slow- moving, damaged and discontinued items and provide reserves to reduce such items identified to their recoverable amounts.
+Our inventory allowance for obsolescence was \$0.1 million as of each of December 31, 2013 and 2012.